alevchuk/first-branch/README.md

 Supposedly Github is working on this issue, yet why wait when it's so easy to get done.

-## Why "latest"?
+## Why "first"?

-I picked "latest" as a replacement for "master" in my repos because it's where all the latest changes are.
+I picked "first" as a replacement for "master" in my repos because this is the branch were all the initial development is done.
 One of the options I cosidered was "main" to stress the imporance.
 Yet git is pull based.
 People only pull whenever and from wherever they want.
 The importance of a given branch is subjective.
 So in that regard "main"  would not be accurate.

 ## Satus of this doc/tool